One-com/one-color/README.md

     one.color('hsva(120, 75%, 75%, 0)') // CSS hsva syntax (non-standard)
     one.color([0, 4, 255, 120]) // CanvasPixelArray entry, RGBA
     one.color(["RGB", .5, .1, .6, .9]) // The output format of color.toJSON()

+The slightly bigger `one-color-add.js` build adds support for
+<a href='http://en.wikipedia.org/wiki/Web_colors'>the standard suite of named CSS colors</a>:

+    one.color('maroon')
+    one.color('darkolivegreen')

 Existing one.color instances pass through unchanged, which is useful in APIs where you want to accept either a string or a color instance: